cullerth/eci-588/README.md

 Basic text mining analyses in R performed on a corpus of commonly banned/challenged books obtained from Project Gutenberg.

 [view presentation](https://cullerth.github.io/eci-588-unit-1-independent-analysis/Unit1_Analysis_BannedBooks.html)

+Completed as part of ECI 588: Text Mining in Education at NC State University